cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Reformat_Basepaws_WGS2_and_Combine/precisionFDA-Sharing_and_Analysis/README.md

 ![Local vs pFDA Kraken2 Assignments](Nebula_lcWGS-Kraken2-Local_and_pFDA-cor.png "Local vs pFDA Kraken2 Assignments")

-**So, I think it is encouraging that an unfiltered file (for Nebula lcWGS) shows *better* correlations than assignments made on only reads that could be aligned to hg19 (for the Vertias WGS file).**
+**So, I think might be encouraging that an unfiltered file (for Nebula lcWGS) shows *better* correlations than assignments made on only reads that could be aligned to hg19 (for the Vertias WGS file).**